Texas Longhorns and the Arizona State Sun Devils meet in Lahaina, Hawaii - WTOP News

 Lahaina, Hawaii; Monday, 11 p.m.
 EST

 The Longhorns are 4-1 in non-conference play.
-Texas ranks fourth in the SEC with 13.2 offensive rebounds per game led by Lassina Traore averaging 2.8.
+Texas is ninth in college basketball with 42.4 rebounds led by Lassina Traore averaging 8.0.

 The Sun Devils are 4-1 in non-conference play.
-Arizona State ranks ninth in the Big 12 giving up 69.0 points while holding opponents to 40.4% shooting.
+Arizona State averages 9.2 turnovers per game and is 4-1 when turning the ball over less than opponents.

-Texas makes 46.5% of its shots from the field this season, which is 6.1 percentage points higher than Arizona State has allowed to its opponents (40.4%).
-Arizona State has shot at a 44.0% clip from the field this season, 7.3 percentage points greater than the 36.7% shooting opponents of Texas have averaged.
+Texas’ average of 7.0 made 3-pointers per game this season is only 0.2 more made shots on average than the 6.8 per game Arizona State allows.
+Arizona State averages 14.4 more points per game (77.0) than Texas allows (62.6).

-TOP PERFORMERS: Matas Vokietaitis is shooting 67.5% and averaging 16.0 points for the Longhorns.
-Simeon Wilcher is averaging 8.4 points.
+TOP PERFORMERS: Matas Vokietaitis is scoring 16.0 points per game and averaging 7.2 rebounds for the Longhorns.
+Simeon Wilcher is averaging 1.8 made 3-pointers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.